We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Focus on your overall wellness

-When creating the foundation for healthy hair, Cole recommends patients pay close attention to their diet and overall wellness.
+When creating the foundation for healthy hair, Cole recommends people pay close attention to their diet and overall wellness.
 Eating a nutrient-rich diet and avoiding sugars and unhealthy fats can be a start.

 “Our eyes, hair, nails, and teeth are generally perceived to be a reflection or mirror to our overall health.
-The healthier we are, the healthier they appear,” explains Cole.
+The healthier we are, the healthier they appear,” Cole explains.
 “A health-promoting whole food diet along with good sleep, regular exercise, fresh air, sunshine on exposed skin, and reduced stress levels form the cornerstone of a healthy life and healthy hair.”

 When using a supplement with zinc, it’s important to make sure you aren’t taking any additional multivitamins that could cause you to consume too much of the mineral.
-“Overdoing it on the supplement can also contribute to hair loss,” says Okhah, advising that users talk to their doctor when starting a new supplement.
+“Overdoing it on the supplement can also contribute to hair loss,” says Okhah, who advises people to talk with their doctor when starting a new supplement.

 Cole also recommends staying away from BPA and phthalates, the chemicals found in plastics, which he calls “notorious hormone disruptors.”
 The